-they never knew that Miss Noella poured water instead of milk over the shredded wheat me and my brother ate for breakfast.
+of Texas.
+The house was big enough for two, maybe three, but not they never knew that Miss Noella poured water instead of milk over the shredded wheat me and my brother ate for breakfast.
 When we had stripes and welts on our legs we were cautioned to lie, to say we got them by playing out by the stream where brambles and huckleberry vines grew.
-Even our grandfather was silent I guess because he was scared Miss Noella would leave him the way his first two wives did.
+Even our grandfather was silent; I guess because he was scared Miss Noella would leave him the way his first two wives did.
 She was the third wife of Salem Money so he never made a sound when the salt pork was halved for the two of them and all we got was its flavor.
 Well, yes, they were doing us a big favor letting us live with them after Mama and Papa got run out of Texas.
 The house was big enough for two, maybe three, but not those two plus all of us.
 Papa, Mama, Uncle Frank, my brother, and me.
-Mama and Papa slept on a pallet on the floor; Uncle Frank in two chairs put together; me and my brother slept on the back porch, taking turns in the hammock and the wooden swing.
+Mama and Papa slept on a pallet on the floor; Uncle Frank in two chairs put together; me and my brother slept on the back porch, taking turns in the hammock and the slanty wooden swing.
 Our parents worked two jobs each-Mama picking cotton in the day and sweeping the lumber shacks in the evening.
-Papa and Uncle
+Papa and

-Frank were field workers and very happy to have jobs since most of the young men around here had enlisted in the war and when it was over didn't come back to work cotton or lumber.
+Uncle Frank were field workers and very happy to have jobs since most of the young men around here had enlisted in the war and when it was over didn't come back to work cotton or lumber.
 Then Uncle Frank enlisted too.
 He got in the navy as a cook and glad about that because he didn't have to handle explosions.
 But his ship sank anyway and Miss Noella hung the Gold star in the window as though she was the honorable mother who had lost a son.
-Mama's job at the lumber yard gave her asthma, but it paid off because in a year we were able to rent our own place from Mr. Shepherd who drove in from Jeffrey every Saturday morning to collect the rent money.
+Mama's job at the lumber yard gave her the asthma that finally killed her, but it paid off because in a year we were able to rent our own place from Mr. Shepherd who drove in from Jeffrey every Saturday morning to collect the rent money.
 Such a relief to be in our own house and let Mr. Haywood put us on his list of people who needed supplies from the general store in Jeffrey.
 Sometimes he would bring chewing gum and mint balls, free, for us children.
 Jeffrey has the stores and a bank and a school.
 Where we live, Lotus, is separate with just houses and two churches, one of which has teachers for reading and arithmetic.
+Would have been better if there were more books to read-just Grimm's Fairy Tales, a book of Bible passages for young people.